-This way to insert elements one within the other may be extended to other cases in a simple way:
+This way to insert elements one within the other may be extended to other cases very easily:

-- or in the headers and footers via the addHeader and addFooter methods.
+- In the headers and footers via the addHeader and addFooter methods.

 Now we will try to insert a simple table so our Word document gets richer in contents.